Satellite image of tropical cyclone

 Market attention

 The BlackRock Geopolitical Risk Indicator (BGRI) tracks the relative frequency of brokerage reports (via Refinitiv) and financial news stories (Dow Jones News) associated with specific geopolitical risks.
 We adjust for whether the sentiment in the text of articles is positive or negative, and then assign a score.
 This score reflects the level of market attention to each risk versus a 5-year history.
-We use a shorter historical window for our COVID-19 risk due to its limited age.
 We assign a heavier weight to brokerage reports than other media sources since we want to measure the market's attention to any particular risk, not the public’s.

 Our updated methodology improves upon traditional “text mining” approaches that search articles for predetermined key words associated with each risk.
 Instead, we take a big data approach based on machine-learning.
 Huge advances in computing power now make it possible to use language models based on neural networks.
 These help us sift through vast data sets to estimate the relevance of every sentence in an article to the geopolitical risks we measure.